joerivanveen/faq-with-categories/readme.txt

 == Installation ==

-Install the plugin by clicking 'Install now' below, or the 'Download' button, and put the faq-with-categories folder in your plugins folder.
-Don't forget to activate it.
+Install the plugin by clicking ‘Install now’ below, or the ‘Download’ button, and put the faq-with-categories folder in your plugins folder.
+Don’t forget to activate it.

 == Screenshots ==
 1. Settings screen

 == Changelog ==

-0.3.5: small bugfixes

-0.3.4: possibility to link a faq rather than display it, either to its own page or to itself on the faq page

-0.3.3: selection / filtering more robust

-0.3.2: outputSchema FAQ snippets in the head als ld+json

-0.3.1: fixed some minor issues

-0.3.0: most things work as planned

-0.0.1: setup boilerplate
+1.0.1: short_code ‘category’ now selects posts the same way as querystring (specifically also all the posts belonging to children)

+1.0.0: Release